eptesicus-fuscus/class_01_demo/README.md

 # class_01_demo
-This is my super in-class demo repo.
+This is my super duper in-class demo repo.

+I want to write in my notebook.